erictheise/trctr-pllr/README.md

 ## Hosted version

-A [hosted version of the application](https://trctr-pllr.herokuapp.com/) is presently available at heroku.
+A hosted version of the application is no longer available.

 ## Usage